k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11e_pre_and_post_execution_processes.md

 - Running a cleanup flow prior to executing the task's LUs.
 - Sending an email to the tester to notify them that the task execution has ended.
-- Adding an execution note to the task's entities (part or all entities).
+- Adding an execution note to the task's entities (some or all entities).
 The execution note can be viewed later in the self-service application.

 ## Implementation Steps

 ### 1. Create the Pre or Post Execution Flow

-The pre or post execution processes are Broadway flows.
-These flows can have external parameters that can be overridden by the task's creator.
+The pre and post execution processes are Broadway flows.
+These flows can have external parameters that can be overridden by the task creator.

 #### Adding an Execution Note to the Task's Entities